idealogica/lavanda/readme.md

 Project follows PSR-2 standart with these violations:

-1. All kinds of braces must be placed in following way:
+1. ALL kinds of braces must be placed in following way:

     * if open brace placed on a new line then close brace placed on a new line too